camunda/camunda-docs-static/get-started/content/rpa/installation.md

 ~/.config/camunda-modeler/plugins
 ```

-* Restart the Modeler and verify that the Plugins menu contains an entry "Cloud Connect"
+* Restart the Modeler and verify that the Plugins menu contains an entry "Cloud Connect".
-* Open the configuration of the Cloud Connect plugin via the menu
+* Open the configuration of the Cloud Connect plugin via the menu.
-* Add the following settings
+* Add the following settings:
   * User ID: from the Cawemo settings page
   * API Key: from the Cawemo settings page
   * Sync Catalog Projects: set to `enabled`
-* Save the configuration dialog
+* Save the configuration dialog.

 In the upper right corner of the Modeler window you should see "Connected to Cawemo", indicating a successful connection.